 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents given antianxiety drugs.
-Antianxiety drugs are given to patients suffering from anxiety and depression.
+This datapoint gauges the percent of long-term care patients which are given antianxiety drugs.
+These drugs are prescribed to patients experiencing anxiety and depression.

 Managing Depression Among Residents